Before export: replace the starter example with your source; citation, DOI, URL, or library note.

 Paper discovery tools

-Use discovery tools to find candidate papers; bring only the sources you have read into the matrix so exported claims stay grounded.
+Use discovery tools to find candidate papers and extraction clues; bring only read sources into the matrix with citation, page, or quote notes.

 Docs, notes, outlining apps